-SMI’s capability starts with engineering expertise in mechanics, electro-optics, materials, and industrial disciplines.
-Our design work is based on achieving manufacturing excellence, economic efficiencies and an extensive in-house testing capability providing quality assurance of the highest level.
+SMI’s capability is founded in engineering expertise across mechanics, electro-optics, materials, and industrial disciplines.
+Our design work is focussed on achieving manufacturing excellence and economic efficiencies for our customers.
+An extensive in-house testing capability provides quality assurance of the highest level.

-Achieving the best system solution does not start with services connections but with a comprehension of materials engineering, the application environment and life expectations.
-We have resources available that look at these considerations and our team can also walk you through the technical decision process.
+Achieving the best system solution starts with a comprehension of materials engineering, the application environment and life expectations.
+Our resources look at these considerations and can walk you through the technical decision process.

-SMI has strategic partnerships with a number of cable manufacturers, our design team will work with you to design the cable best suited to your application which will be made to exacting industry standards by our partners.
-SMI will integrate cable and connectors into robust, sealed fit-and-forget systems.
+SMI has strategic partnerships with a number of leading cable and connector manufacturers.
+Our design team will work with you to design the solution best suited to your application, which will be made to exacting industry standards by our partners.
+SMI will integrate cable and connectors into robust, sealed, fit-and-forget systems.

 UK National Audit Office (NAO) Criteria

 The Royal Netherlands Navy is the first in the world to apply through life costing to the initial build of its new boat in the Walrus class replacement.
-Separation of initial capital investment and operational costs into different government funding schemes and budgets has traditionally disguised the cost of replacing failing cables, allowing poor technical selections to be made based on initial economy but carrying a lifetime of replacement burden and repair costs which fail to deliver VfM; manufacturers profiting from poor product supply.
+Separation of initial capital investment and operational costs into different government funding schemes and budgets has traditionally disguised the cost of replacing failing cables, allowing poor technical selections to be made based on initial economy but carrying a lifetime of replacement burden and repair costs which fail to deliver VfM.

 Reliable performance from cable systems to deliver the full capacity of the systems they support will greatly increase their effectiveness.
 Appropriate radiographic inspection provides a further level of assurance at costs negligible compared to those associated with in-service failure and could be inexpensively introduced to support a service life in excess of 25 years.